 - Microservices integration.
-Enable an organization to automatically generate and publish APIs to support microservices, which reduces the need to design and build them in house.
+Enable an organization to automatically generate and publish APIs to support microservices, reducing the need to design and build them in-house.

 - B2B integration.
 Handle B2B integrations with diverse third-party partners and providers without the need for a common API or custom integrations, and enable security standards enforcement and audits for B2B data flows.

 - Data integration.
 Manage data format translations and validate real-time synchronized data as an alternative to traditional script-driven batch data transfers.

 - Platform integrations.
 Connect various platforms wherever they live: on premises, remotely (colocation), or on one or multiple clouds, while enterprises preserve legacy in-house integration schemes.

 - IoT device integration.
 Integrate connections among vast IoT devices (sensors and actuators), tools and APIs to support data collection, processing and transmission involving multiple systems and cloud platforms.